What is Snowflake

 What is Snowflake?

-Explore igmGuru's Snowflake course program to become analytics in cloud platform.
+Explore igmGuru's Snowflake Course program to become an analyst in a cloud platform.

 What is Snowflake Used For?